sadmaningithub/nlwd-level-2-assignment-1/Readme.md

   name: string;
 }

-interface Animal { // Declaration merging is allowed
+// Declaration merging is allowed interface Animal {
   age: number;
 }

-- Interface can extend other interfaces using extends keyword.
+Interface can extend other interfaces using extends keyword.
 Types can extend other types using intersection '&' but cannot extend classes.

-//
+Example:

 interface Person {
   name: string;
   age: number;